How to Build a 4 Inch Garden Wall

 Safety Wear Required

-Mortar and mortar plasticiser can be harmful to the skin.
-Some types of bricks have sharp or rough edges, which can damage or cut the skin.
+Safety Glasses should be worn to prevent brick debris, mortar and mortar plasticiser entering your eyes.
+Safety gloves are recommended because mortar and mortar plasticiser can be harmful to the skin.
+Also, some types of brick have sharp or rough edges, which can damage or cut the skin.

-A size 11 trowel is ideal.
+An 11 inch trowel is ideal.
 High quality brands such as Marshall town or Ox are recommended.

 1.2m and 0.5m Spirit Level

 It is important you buy a line with a decent stretch.
-This helps to keep the line taught, therefore creating an accurate line.
+This helps to keep the line taught, therefore creating an accurate line for your brick work.
 You can normally buy these as a set with corner blocks and line levels.

 Lump Hammer & Brick Bolster

-A hammer and bolster chisel is used to cut your bricks down.
+A hammer and bolster chisel are used to cut your bricks down.

 5m or 8m Measuring Tape